 Sia Furler made waves in the music industry long before he name was common on whatever has replaced Top of the Pops these days.
 YouTube?
 Anyway, Alix provides a profile her rise right here…

-Chandelier is still high up on my iPod playlist and for this single from Sia Furler the video was choreographed to absolute perfection:
+Chandelier was always high up on my #NowPlaying playlist and for this single from Sia Furler the video was choreographed to absolute perfection:

-It’s been parodied thousands of times, even by Sia herself with the second single promotional video from the album 1000 Forms of Fear (2014) featuring Shia LeBouf and during her Grammy performance (the song was nominated for Song of the Year) bizarrely featuring comedienne Kristen Wig (it’s definitely worth a watch).
+It’s been parodied thousands of times.
+Even Sia herself did it with the second single promotional video from the album 1000 Forms of Fear (2014), which featured Shia LeBouf.
+Also, during her Grammy performance (the song was nominated for Song of the Year) bizarrely featuring comedienne Kristen Wig (it’s definitely worth a watch).